brookemitchell/ramda-reselect/Readme.md

 - A small implementation of createSelector for lazy folks like me :cat:.

 ## How-to ##
-The same createSelector as used by [reselect](https://github.com/reactjs/reselect) can be created with Ramda like so, nice and easy :sweat_smile: :
+You can create the same createSelector function as used by [reselect](https://github.com/reactjs/reselect) with Ramda like so, nice and easy, no library needed :sweat_smile: :
 ``` javascript
 const createSelector = (...fns) =>
   R.pipe(